M. S. Swaminathan: Honorary doctorates and fellowships

-He is the recipient of 84 honorary doctorates and has been a guide for numerous Ph.D. scholars.
-Sardar Patel University conferred him with an honorary degree in 1970, Delhi University, Banaras Hindu University and others would follow.
-Internationally, Technical University of Berlin (1981) and Asian Institute of Technology (1985) has honoured him.
-University of Wisconsin honoured Swaminathan with an honorary doctorate in 1983.
-When University of Massachusetts, Boston honoured him was a science doctorate they commented on the "magnificent inclusiveness of (Swaminathan's) concerns, by nation, socioeconomic group, gender, inter-generational, and including both human and natural environments."
-Fitzwilliam College, Cambridge, from where he got his PhD in botany, made him an honorary fellow in 2014.
+Swaminathan was the recipient of 84 honorary doctorates and was a guide for numerous Ph.D. scholars.
+Sardar Patel University conferred him with an honorary degree in 1970; Delhi University, Banaras Hindu University and others would follow.
+Internationally, Technische Universität Berlin (1981) and the Asian Institute of Technology (1985) honoured him.
+The University of Wisconsin honoured Swaminathan with an honorary doctorate in 1983.
+When the University of Massachusetts, Boston, honoured him with a science doctorate, they commented on the "magnificent inclusiveness of [Swaminathan's] concerns, by nation, socioeconomic group, gender, inter-generational, and including both human and natural environments".
+Fitzwilliam College, Cambridge, from where he received his PhD in botany, made him an honorary fellow in 2014.

-Swaminathan has been elected a fellow of a number of science academies in India.
-Internationally he has been recognised as a fellow by 30 academies of science and societies across the world including USA, United Kingdom, Russia, Sweden, Italy, China, Bangladesh, as well as the European Academy of Arts, Science and Humanities.
+Swaminathan had been elected a fellow of a number of science academies in India.
+Internationally he had been recognised as a fellow by 30 academies of science and societies across the world including the United States, the United Kingdom (Fellow of the Royal Society), Russia, Sweden, Italy, China, Bangladesh, as well as the European Academy of Arts, Science and Humanities.
 He was a founder fellow of The World Academy of Sciences.
-National Agrarian University in Peru conferred him with an honorary professorship.
+The National Agrarian University in Peru conferred him with an honorary professorship.